ENDE

 • in CIDR notation, e.g. “192.168.10.0/24”,

-• or with the full subnet, e.g. "192.168.10.0 / 255.255.255.0", which VPN Tracker will then convert to CIDR notation.
+• or with the full subnet, e.g. “192.168.10.0 / 255.255.255.0”, which VPN Tracker will convert to CIDR notation.

-If required, you can enter a Local Address in the field provided (i.e. the remote endpoint mentioned in the configuration introduction.)
+If required, you can enter a Local Address in the field provided (i.e. the remote endpoint mentioned in the configuration introduction).

-XAUTH (optional)
+XAUTH user authentication (optional)

-Identifiers
+Identifiers (IPsec identifier)

 DNS settings (optional)

-Configure DNS settings
+Configure DNS settings for IKEv1 IPsec VPN

 Learn more about setting up DNS in VPN Tracker.

-Configure additional IPsec settings
+Configure advanced IKEv1 IPsec settings

 Phase 1 and Phase 2 settings